yojoe/go-raml/docs/nim_generator.md

 ## Resources and Nested Resources

+### Server

 Resources in the server are mapped to:

 - routes in main file:

-- API implementation that implements the interface
+- API implementation that implements the resource.
+One file for each root resource

+### Client

+Resourcess in the client are implemented as services.

+Let's say we have two root resources:
+- /users
+- /network

+Client library is going to have two services:
+- Users
+- Network

+Each service will have it's own methods

 ## Methods